MirrorNetworking/Mirror/docs/Concepts/GameObjects/SpawnObjectCustom.md

 }
 ```

 When using custom spawn functions, it is sometimes useful to be able to unspawn game objects without destroying them.
-This can be done by calling [NetworkServer.UnSpawn].
-This causes a message to be sent to clients to un-spawn the game object, so that the custom un-spawn function will be called on the clients.
+This can be done by calling `NetworkServer.UnSpawn`.
+This causes a message to be sent to clients to un-spawn the game object, so that the custom unspawn function will be called on the clients.
 The game object is not destroyed when this function is called.

 Note that on the host, game objects are not spawned for the local client, because they already exist on the server.
 This also means that no spawn handler functions are called.